Unsettled Chelsea star Lukaku dropped for Liverpool clash

 Tuchel even admitted Chelsea looked more dynamic when Lukaku was not in the side during that period.

-The former Manchester United striker, who played a key role in Inter's Serie A title triumph last season, also contracted Covid in December to further slow his return to the starting line-up.
+The former Manchester United striker also tested positive for coronavirus in December to further slow his return to the starting line-up.

 However, Lukaku has had a recent upturn in form, scoring in his last two Premier League appearances against Aston Villa and Brighton.